Robin Thicke

 Robin Alan Thicke (born March 10, 1977) is an American singer, songwriter and record producer.
-He is best known for his 2013 hit single "Blurred Lines" (featuring T.I. and Pharrell Williams), which is one of the best-selling singles of all time.
-At the 56th Annual Grammy Awards, he received nominations for Record of the Year and Best Pop Duo/Group Performance.
+He is best known for his 2013 single "Blurred Lines" (featuring T.I. and Pharrell Williams), which peaked atop the Billboard Hot 100, received diamond certification by the Recording Industry Association of America (RIAA), and remains one of the best-selling singles of all time.
+At the 56th Annual Grammy Awards, it received nominations for Record of the Year and Best Pop Duo/Group Performance.